Tag Archives: gifts

 This Bluetooth transmitter/receiver pairs your wireless headphones with an airplane’s seatback entertainment system.
 Photo: 1Mii

-These days, the best noise-cancelling headphones—from this Bose over-ear model ($279) to these Sony earbuds ($298)—bring sound to your ears via Bluetooth technology rather than cords.
+These days, the best noise-cancelling headphones bring sound to your ears via Bluetooth technology rather than cords.
 The problem?
-Airline entertainment systems are years behind the curve and still require that you receive audio via a headphone jack.
-The solution is a little Bluetooth-enabled dongle (like this one, for $27) that transmits the plane entertainment system’s audio to your wireless headset.
+Most airline entertainment systems are years behind the curve and still require that you receive audio via a headphone jack.
+The solution is a little Bluetooth-enabled dongle (like this one, for $30) that transmits the plane entertainment system’s audio to your wireless headset.
 An added benefit?
 No cords to negotiate every time you or your seatmates go to the bathroom. —Brook

 Traveler’s modem